Most IUB libraries have photocopiers and/or scanners for your use.

 Microfilm and Microfiche

-East Tower 2 has microform machines that can scan pages.
+Government Information, Maps and Microform Services (East Tower, 2nd floor) has microform machines that can scan pages.
 These scans can be printed, saved to a flash drive, and/or be e-mailed.
 More information on microform scanning.